Computer & Device Security

-How can you protect your computer and your important data?
+How can you protect your computer, your connected devices, and your important data?

 There are some steps that you should take to help protect yourself when it comes to personal computer and Internet security.
-The following tips and resources may help you sort out some of the necessary and affordable software programs and precautions to consider in order to protect both your home computer and your peace of mind:
+The following tips and resources may help you sort out some of the necessary and affordable software programs and precautions to consider in order to protect both your Internet-connected devices and your peace of mind:

 Keep your operating system software up-to-date